-

 Eligibility

-You are eligible for an assessment our service if you meet all of the below descriptions:
+You are eligible for an assessment with our service if you meet all of the below descriptions:

 - Registered with a GP in Coventry or Warwickshire,